Cuckolding, farce, George Dandin, impoverished nobility, jealousy, joke, Marriage, Molière, the agroikos, the right & wrong

 - sources: Guarini‘s (Il Pastor Fido) and, perhaps, Boccacio (The Decameron)

 - the Dolopatos (the tale of a woman locked into a tower)

 - a mésalliance

-George Dandin (1668) is a comédie-ballet and a farce, accompanied by a pastorale.
-My copy (Pléiade, 1956) does include the pastoral.
-It is in the endnotes, beginning p.
-955).
-It is mentioned in Molière21 eText.
-However, ironically, the pastoral is included in the Internet Archive translation we are using.
-It is Henri van Laun‘s (1820-1896) six-volume Dramatic Works of Molière with eleven ilustrations by Horace Vernet, Alexandre-Joseph Desenne, Tony Johannot and Louis Hersent.
-George Dandin appears in volume IV of Van Laun’s collection and it is complete.
-Henri van Laun has separated the acts into a larger number of scenes.
+The text of the pastoral is included in Henri van Laun‘s (1820-1896) six-volume Dramatic Works of Molière with eleven ilustrations by Horace Vernet, Alexandre-Joseph Desenne, Tony Johannot and Louis Hersent.
+George Dandin appears in volume IV of Henri van Laun‘s translation of Molière’s complete works.
+We are using the toutmoliere.net collection of Molière’s plays, including its Notice, and the above-mentioned translation of Molière’s complete dramatic works.
+Mr. van Laun has separated the three acts of George Dandin into a larger number of scenes.

 Pastorals – the Dolopatos